devnull-cz/c-prog-lang/modules/arrays-and-pointers.md

 *(a + 1) = 5;	// the array is now { 3, 5, 3, 4 }
 ```

-heavy\_exclamation\_mark: As you can see, incrementing a pointer increments the
+:heavy\_exclamation\_mark: As you can see, incrementing a pointer increments the
 value **by the size of the object the pointer points to**.
 Another example:

 ```